machine-moon/t-website/README.md

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE`(LICENSE) file for more information.
+See the [LICENSE](LICENSE) file for details.